Segment using Groovy script¶

 - How to load the images in ImageJ using Bio-Formats.

-- How to analyze the images using Thresholding and Analyze Particles plugin in ImageJ within a script.
+- How to analyze the images using Auto Threshold and Analyze particles plugins in ImageJ within a script.

 - How to save the segmented ROIs as polygons in OMERO.

 - How to collect the measurement associated to the ROIs and

 - Save them as an OMERO.table and link the table to the Dataset.